koskosm/freshup-web-ui/README.md

 # Run linting
 pnpm lint

+# Validate translations
+pnpm validate-translations
 ```

 ### Environment Variables

 Create a `.env.local` file in the root directory for any environment-specific configurations.

+### Internationalization

+This project supports multiple languages through a JSON-based translation system.
+See [TRANSLATIONS.md](./TRANSLATIONS.md) for detailed documentation on:

+- Adding new translations
+- Using translation functions
+- Parameter interpolation
+- Validation and error handling